Post-Volcano Kipuka Rewilding Hawaii

 Hawaii has suffered one of the greatest native species loss of any state in America.
 There are very few native insects, reptiles, mammals or birds left on the land.

 Due to the special nature of our Kipuka, we can host native plants and animals in a protected zone free from predators like mongoose or cats who do not like to run around on lava.

 “Rewilding is a conservation strategy that allows nature to take over a landscape, with the ultimate goal of minimum human intervention – direct or indirect – to allow wild spaces to thrive.”

 In the tradition of Rewilding Projects around the World, we would take the steps necessary to ensure our Kipuka remains free from pests and invasive species.

 Until we can fully return and rebuld on our original land we are offering a mini-version of our pre-volcano Intern and Volunteer working and educational discount stays in Hawaii.

-Depending on the dates you would like to arrive, you can choose to stay at Hedonisia under our Pioneer or Solitude programs.
+Depending on the dates you would like to arrive, you can choose to stay at Hedonisia at our temporary post-volcano location, Hedonisia Guava Land.